nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$Storage.md

 <a name="abstract-class" />
 ###[Up](#) \cs\Storage\\_Abstract class

-This is abstract class is used as base for storage engine classes.
+This is abstract class is used as base for storage driver classes.
 It is described here because it shows major methods of storage abstraction.

 This class has next public methods:
 * connected()